scohe001/Map/README.md

 * [empty](http://www.cplusplus.com/reference/map/map/empty/)
 * [count](http://www.cplusplus.com/reference/map/map/count/) (your count should either return 1 or 0 if we have or don't have a pair with the key)
 * keys (should return a vector of all keys in the map)

+**IMPORTANT:** Don't forget to be testing your functions as you make them!
+If you don't start with the subscript operator, it'll be pretty hard to test things as you'll have no way of populating the map.